-In the old days having a financial advisor meant turning up to an office for a sit-down with a Certified Financial Planner (CFP) or other financial expert.
+Traditionally, having a financial advisor meant turning up to an office for a sit-down with a certified financial planner (CFP) or other financial expert.
 It was more common for folks with high incomes to have financial advisors.
-The rest of us trusted to our own investing savvy, our company pensions or Social Security.
+The rest of us trusted on our own investing savvy, our company pensions or Social Security.

-Here are the biggest names in the game, the top 10 robo-advisors:
+Here are some of the biggest names in the game, the top 10 robo-advisors:

-The Vanguard Group, known for its low fees and popular index funds, now offers a robo-advisor option called Vanguard Personal Advisor Services.
-With billions in assets, the robo-advisory is already an industry juggernaut.
-The annual fee is 0.30%, with a minimum required investment of $50,000.
+The Vanguard Group is known for its low fees and popular index funds.
+In fact, many other robo-advisors (and traditional advisors for that matter) invest client assets in Vanguard funds.
+Vanguard also offers a robo-advisor of its own, Vanguard Personal Advisor Services.
+With billions in assets, the robo-advisor is already an industry juggernaut.

 Schwab Intelligent Portfolios is the robo-advisor arm of Charles Schwab.
-Schwab Intelligent Portfolios doesn’t charge advisory fees, commissions or account service fees.
-Anyone with $5,000 to invest can become a client and take advantage of automatic rebalancing and tax loss harvesting.
+This robo-advisor doesn’t charge advisory fees, commissions or account service fees.
+You will have to pay fees for individual funds, but that is true for any robo-advisor.
+As long as you have $5,000 to invest, you can become a Schwab client and take advantage of automatic rebalancing and tax-loss harvesting.

 4. Personal Capital

-As a FutureAdvisor client, your IRA, Roth IRA, Rollover or SEP IRA will be held by either Fidelity or TD Ameritrade.
+As a FutureAdvisor client, your IRA, Roth IRA, rollover IRA or SEP-IRA will be held by either Fidelity or TD Ameritrade.
 The FutureAdvisor Recommendations Engine (the robot) and a team of human advisors keep an eye on your investments, helping you rebalance and grow your money.
+If you don’t want to start investing right away, you can create an account for free.
+That account is enough for you to get free portfolio analysis and recommendations.

 WiseBanyan is all about getting people to start investing sooner.
-The minimum investment needed to sign up as a WiseBanyan customer is just $10.
-Rather than charging fees as a proportion of money each client invests, WiseBanyan makes money from a-la-carte services their clients choose.
+The minimum investment needed to sign up as a WiseBanyan customer is just $1.
+Rather than charging fees as a proportion of assets that each client invests, WiseBanyan makes money from a la carte services its clients choose.
+There is a premium plan with a management fee of 0.24%, but even that is capped at $20 per month.

-Blooom’s focus is on the 401(k), a retirement savings vehicle many Americans have without understanding how it works.
-Blooom charges $1 a month for accounts less than $20,000 and $15 a month for accounts over $20,000.
+Blooom’s focus is on the 401(k), a retirement savings vehicle many Americans have without fully understanding how it works.
+Blooom charges $10 a month for accounts no mater how much you have in your 401(k).
 True to its name, Blooom represents the health of your 401(k) with an image of a flower that will wilt if something is off.

 Acorns takes the spare change from your everyday purchases and invests it according to your risk tolerance.
-They round up all your transactions to the nearest dollar and take the difference, moving the money to a range of ETFs.
+It rounds up all your transactions to the nearest dollar and takes the difference, moving the money to a range of ETFs.
 You can connect a debit card, credit card or checking account to your Acorns account.

 As robo-advisors fight to offer lower fees than their competitors, all that competition can be good for the consumer.
 The trend toward offering robo-advising services is a response to the preferences of younger Americans who would prefer easy, online advisory services with mobile apps to match.